input-output-hk/haskell.nix/docs/tutorials/source-repository-hashes.md

 that we wish to use.
-This is mostly handled automatically by `nix-tools` and `haskell.nix` however when we want to use a nix system that is configured to use restricted mode (typically hydra) it will need an aditionaly hash.
+This is mostly handled automatically by `nix-tools` and `haskell.nix` however when we want to use a nix system that is configured to use restricted mode (typically hydra) it will need additional hashes for the referenced repositories.

 When using `project`, `cabalProject` or `stackProject` functions you can include the hash needed in a comment.